Use the links below to jump to the section you want to read.

 6.4 Any unauthorised promotion will result in such parties being immediately removed from CCSU or Canterbury Christ Church University property.

-7.1 All cancellations must be made in writing and be received by CCSU or SU Network at least 7 clear days prior to an event/planned activity.
+7.1 All cancellations must be made in writing and be received by CCSU at least 7 clear days prior to an event/planned activity.

 7.2 Should a cancellation be received after the deadline, CCSU reserves the right to charge a late cancellation fee, which shall be 50% of the original cost.